Own the Stack (So You Can Own Your Business)

 Reconciliation overhead

 When systems disagree (and they will), someone has to work out which version is correct.
-According to Gartner's 2024 IT spending analysis, businesses now spend more on managing integrations between SaaS tools than they do on the subscriptions themselves.
+The labour cost of managing integrations between SaaS tools frequently rivals or exceeds the subscription fees themselves, because reconciliation is skilled work that eats into senior staff time.

 Silent integration failures